itsdrvgo/Discord-Bot-Template-v14/readme.md

 10. Go to your console, write `node .` and hit enter.
 If you've done everything correctly, the bot should be turned on now!

 ## How to add my own file?
-* For any type of commands, please head over to the folder, **Commands** and create another folder inside it. **DO NOT ADD A FILE INSIDE COMMANDS FOLDER**.
+* For any type of commands, please head over to the folder, **Commands** and create another folder inside it. **DO NOT ADD A JS FILE INSIDE COMMANDS FOLDER**.
 It should be, *Commands > Information > ping.js*.
 So, we've the main folder, then a category folder and then the `js` file.
 * For any type of events, please head over to the folder, **Events** and follow the procedure of adding Commands.

+## Credits:
+This repository is maintained by `DragoLuca (Discord: DragoLuca#3636)`.
+You can contact for any help.
+If you want to join the latest Discord.JS v14 series on YouTube, you can [click here](https://youtube.com/DragoLucaCodes)

+Support DragoLuca on Ko-Fi: https://ko-fi.com/dragoluca